JanBurp/VeloDashboard/README.md

 ## Features

-My take on a bicycle computer for my velomibile must have at least this features:
+My take on a bicycle computer for my velomibile must have at least these features:

 Lighting:
 - Drive the normal LED lights that are standard in most velombiles (rear light, brake light, fog light and blinkers if present)
-- Drive the double front lights in several steps (off, dim, normal, beam, fog)
+- Drive the (double) head light(s) in several steps (off, dim, normal, beam, fog)
 - Drive LED strips on each side of the velomobile.
-For blinkers (with nice animation!), and normal light for visibility (front, rear and brake light).
+For blinkers (with nice animation!), and normal light for visibility (front, rear and brake lights).

 Knobs & Display:
 - Big OLED display so i can see it easy.
 - All controls should be on the steering wheel (with a 3D printed console).
-- Knobs for the blinkers, lights, horn and switching through several pages on the display.
+- Knobs for the blinkers, lights and switching through several pages on the display.

 Speed & Distance:
 - Current speed